Reidsville man arrested on child pornography charge, more expected

 Deputies with the Rockingham County Sheriff's Office arrested McCollum and placed him in the Rockingham County Detention Facility on a $75,000 secured bond, according to the release.

+The arrest is the third of its kind in the area in nine months.

+In April 2022, Christopher Weldon Cobb, 26, of Reidsville, was charged with second degree exploitation of a minor for allegedly disseminating child pornography.
+And in January, Gerald Eugene Mabe, 60, of Summerfield, was arrested and also charged with second degree exploitation of a minor.

-Authorities as that anyone with information about the crime contact Investigator Menard at the RPD at 336-347-2305.
+Authorities as that anyone with information about the McCollum case contact Investigator Menard at the RPD at 336-347-2305.
 Or to leave an anonymous tip, call Rockingham County Crime Stoppers at 336-349-9683.